 The public transport system is based around the subway and the buses.
 The subway is the most convenient method of transport and mastering the Seoul network is really proof that you visited the capital city!
 Buy a Seoul City Pass or a T-money card to save on public transport.
 And don’t worry about getting confused: the stop announcements are made in English, too!

-Visiting more of South Korea?
+Visiting Greece?
 Trains are the way to get around but they can be expensive.

 Day 1 of your Seoul itinerary will give you a thorough grounding in the major historical landmarks in Seoul.
 It’s incredible how much you can see in just one day in Seoul!